 A leave of absence is granted only to applicants in good academic standing at the time of the request.
 The student must be matriculated, have a total of 30 earned degree credits, and have maintained a minimum GPA of 2.000.
 If the request is made and approved between semesters, then the approved leave begins the following semester.
 A student making an all-college withdrawal after the beginning of a semester does not need a leave of absence for that semester; a leave of absence is needed only for a subsequent semester of interrupted study.
 Notation of leave of absence status, and the date, is made on the student's transcript.
-If the student does not request and receive an extension of the leave, or does not request and receive an extension of the leave, the student is considered to have withdrawn from BCC.
+If the student does not return at the conclusion of an approved leave, or does not request and receive an extension of the leave, the student is considered to have withdrawn from BCC.

-Library Resources and Services
+Library Resources & Services

 The Jonathan Edwards Library is open to the BCC community and members of the general public.
-It provides appropriate information resources, services, and equipment as well as a pleasant environment for research, study, tutoring, and quiet relaxation.
+The library supports scholarship and student success by providing a comprehensive and authoritative collection of information resources, outstanding services and up-to-date equipment in a pleasant environment conducive for research, study, tutoring, and quiet relaxation.
 Students are urged to explore the library, ask questions, and become acquainted with its many offerings.

 The main floor houses circulation, reference, and other offices in addition to the periodical stacks, browsing room, display and audio-visual areas, and BCC archives.
-Also located here are a multi-use reference and library instruction area, two group study rooms, and other options for group and individual study.
+Also located here are a multi-use reference and library instruction area, a group study room, and other options for group and individual study.
 Circulating books and study carrels are located on the lower level.

-The Library has 57,000 print books and provides access to over 100,000 e-books from various sources.
-Other available academic resources include many thousands of online periodical articles, more than 10,000 streaming videos, and millions of online images as well as collections of more traditional AV resources and print periodicals.
+The Library has 57,000 print books and provides access to over 200,000 e-books from various sources.
+Other available academic resources include many thousands of online periodicals, more than 20,000 streaming videos, and millions of online images as well as collections of more traditional AV resources and print periodicals.
 The Library also provides a photocopier, printer, AV and microfilm equipment, and computers for library research and instruction.
-The Library web page offers links to more than eighty databases, the online catalog, and many other sources in a wide array of subject areas.
+There are four new Collaboration Tables which allow you to connect a laptop to a large screen monitor to share your screen on a larger scale.
+This is an excellent tool for groups who need to work together while viewing or editing files and web pages.
+The Library offers more than eighty databases, the online catalog, and many other digital sources in a wide array of subject areas.

-The library also offers reference and circulation services, including class reserves and interlibrary loan.
+The Library offers reference and circulation services, including class reserves and interlibrary loan.
 BCC belongs to various resource-sharing networks such as C/W MARS, MLS, and OCLC.
 Students use their library barcodes to check out materials, access their borrowing records, request items from other libraries, and enter restricted databases from off-campus.
 (They may also use their student ID for remote access to databases.)
 The online catalog is used to locate BCC materials and items at other libraries.
 A security system protects the collection and ensures that materials are available for everyone's use.